Skip to main content

 And her situation reminds us that as we live longer, our savings need to last longer, too.”

-That’s why setting up a budget—one that includes specific savings goals and a plan for achieving them—is an essential practice for every older adult, Waterman stressed.
+That’s why setting up a budget—one that includes specific savings goals and a plan for achieving them—is an essential practice for every older adult, Johnston stressed.
 Still, even when you have strong money management skills and a nest egg too, factors outside your control, such as sudden rent increases, can change at any time.
 And that can mean bad news for your bottom line.

 If you need to find more room in your budget, and earning additional income isn’t an option, cutting your expenses is a good place to start.
 Even better, you don’t have to wait until you’re faced with a financial crisis to do it.
 When you proactively reduce your spending on things you want, but don’t actually need, you can put more money into your savings each month.